 As we shall see, simple search-and-score algorithms for MDAG model selection are computationally infeasible in practice.
 Nonetheless, let us consider one approximation for the marginal likelihood that will help motivate a tractable class of algorithms that we consider in the next section.
-The approximation that we examine is a large-sample approximation first proposed by Cheeseman & Stutz (1995):
+The approximation that we examine is a large-sample approximation first proposed by Cheeseman & Stutz (1995).
+Here, we develop the approximation using a heuristic argument given in Chickering & Heckerman (1997).